-- (g) promote the continuing training and education of conservationists at all levels, and encourage their involvement with local communities worldwide in the development of sustainable ways of living; - (h) assist in the development and improvement of legislation relating to the conservation of nature and natural resources; - (i) prepare draft international agreements relating to the conservation of nature and natural resources, and encourage governments to adhere to and implement agreements once concluded; - (j) strengthen the Members of IUCN and their national and regional structures; - (k) pursue programmes of mutual interest at international, regional, national and local levels with governments, non-governmental organizations, international organizations, aid agencies and others; and - (1) collect, analyze, interpret and disseminate information, including by the preparation, publication and distribution of documents, legislative texts, scientific studies and other information.
+- (g) promote the continuing training and education of conservationists at all levels, and encourage their involvement with local communities worldwide in the development of sustainable ways of living; - (h) assist in the development and improvement of legislation relating to the conservation of nature and natural resources; - (i) prepare draft international agreements relating to the conservation of nature and natural resources, and encourage governments to adhere to and implement agreements once concluded; - (j) strengthen the Members of IUCN and their national and regional structures; - (k) pursue programmes of mutual interest at international, regional, national and local levels with governments, non-governmental organizations, international organizations, aid agencies and others; and - (l) collect, analyze, interpret and disseminate information, including by the preparation, publication and distribution of documents, legislative texts, scientific studies and other information. - 2bis.
+The Council, the Commissions, the National and Regional Committees, the Secretariat, and the Members whose organizational priorities and capacities permit them to align with the IUCN Programme, shall work together for coherent delivery of the IUCN Programme which enables and leverages the capacities of IUCN's Members and statutory components and delivers conservation results optimally, effectively and efficiently.